Vietnam.vn - Nền tảng quảng bá Việt Nam

 After nearly 2 hours of firefighting efforts, the fire was brought under control.

 The fire occurred on an area of about 1 hectare.
-The cause of the fire and the area of the fire are being investigated and clarified by the authorities.
+The cause of the fire and the extent of the fire are being investigated by the authorities.

-Previously, officers and soldiers of Naval Region 5 had repeatedly provided timely firefighting support to help local people.
+Previously, officers and soldiers of Naval Region 5 had repeatedly provided timely support to help local people put out fires.

-According to the Department of Agriculture and Rural Development of Kien Giang province, from the beginning of 2024 to now, there have been 7 forest fires in Phu Quoc National Park, with a burned area of more than 14 hectares, mainly burning vines, shrubs, and regenerated cajuput forests.
+According to the Department of Agriculture and Rural Development of Kien Giang province, from the beginning of 2024 until now, there have been 7 forest fires in Phu Quoc National Park, with a burned area of more than 14 hectares, mainly burning vines, shrubs, and regenerated melaleuca forests.

-The key area at risk of forest fires in the area is currently more than 41,000 hectares, accounting for nearly 50% of the forest area of Kien Giang province.
+The key areas at risk of forest fires in the area are currently more than 41,000 hectares, accounting for nearly 50% of the forest area of Kien Giang province.
 The Department warns of the risk of forest fires at level V, extremely dangerous level, with the possibility of large fires and spreading fires in Phu Quoc city; level IV, dangerous level, with the risk of large fires and spreading fires in the forests of Giang Thanh, Hon Dat, Kien Luong, Kien Hai districts and Ha Tien city; level III, high level, with the risk of forest fires in An Minh district.
-In particular, the Melaleuca forest in U Minh Thuong National Park is at a safe level.
+In particular, Melaleuca forests in U Minh Thuong National Park are at a safe level.

-Currently, Kien Giang province is focusing on implementing plans with many synchronous and drastic solutions to prevent and fight forest fires to minimize possible fires that may cause damage to forest resources.
+Currently, Kien Giang province is focusing on implementing plans with many synchronous and drastic solutions to prevent and fight forest fires to minimize possible fires that may occur and cause damage to forest resources.

 Source